external-secrets/external-secrets/docs-src/api-overview.md

 ## Resource model

 To understand the mechanics of the operator let's start with the data model.
-The SecretStore references an Bucket of k/v pairs.
+The SecretStore references an bucket of key/value pairs.
 But because every external API is slightly different this bucket may be e.g. an instance of an Azure KeyVault or a AWS Secrets Manager in a certain AWS Account and region.
 Please take a look at the provider documentation to see what the Bucket actually maps to.

 ![Resource Mapping](./pictures/diagrams-resource-mapping.png)